-That's clever and funny, because I say so.
-Who am I?
-A freak, first off.
-I'm an unrepentant alternative counterculture type, hopefully not stereotype.
-I'm made from a spectrum of wilder influences, a progression from retro-Beatnik, through Hippie, Heavy Metal, Industrial Punk and Goth, to "post-everything" Cyberpunk.
+I'm made from a spectrum of wilder alternative influences, a progression from retro-Beatnik, through Hippie, Heavy Metal, Industrial Punk and Goth, to "post-everything" Cyberpunk.
 I was never part of conservative society and have no desire to be.

-I did not quit being a Hippie when it became unfashionable, give up on Punk after it gave in to the shoe-gazers, or abandon Goth after it officially became passe.
+I did not quit being a Hippie when it became unfashionable, did not give up on Punk after it gave in to the shoe-gazers, or abandon Goth after it officially became passe.
 The cultures I love were not phases to outgrow.
-I violently reject the idea that conservative culture=normal.
+I assertively reject the idea that conservative culture=normal.
 It is anthropologically untrue.

 I was tempted to write a profile with a formula like: "Used, like new 1973 model, well-groomed, long-haired exterior....Take me for a test drive....".
 While not original, it's funny to consider the comic possibilities of describing myself or someone else in that way.
 As a tool of self-promotion, not so perfect.